jfvilasPersonal/oberkorn/docs/installation.md

 To enable the web console you must follow these steps:

   - Regarding the **controller**:
-    - Enable the console.
+    - Enable the console capability.
     - Expose the web console externaly through an ingress (your favourite one).
-    - Add a protection to the console (require admin credentials to enter the console).
+    - Add a protection to the console (for example, require 'admin' credentials to enter the console).
   - Regarding the **authorizators**:
     - Enable the API.
     - Expose the API interface externaly through an ingress (your favourite one).
+This is optional, since web console access authorizators API through the cluster network.
+You should create ingress access if you plan to invoke authorizators API for other purposes than using the web console.
-    - Add protection to the APIs.
+    - If you publish the APIs externally throughan ingress, you should add protection to the APIs.

-You can see the details in the **Enabling Web Console** section.

-To launch the web console you can just simply apply this YAML:
+To enable the the web console on a basic install you can just simply apply this YAML:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/jfvilasPersonal/obk-controller/main/crd/controller-webconsole.yaml
 ```

 This YAML:
-  - Creates a service for accessing the controller console endpoint (typically exposed at http://your.dns.name:3882/obk-console).
+  - Creates a Kubernetes service for accessing the controller console endpoint (typically exposed at http://your.dns.name:3882/obk-console).
-  - Creates an ingress for accessing the web console SPA (path '/obk-console') and the web console authorizator API (path '/obk-authorizator/obk-console-authorizator').
+  - Creates an ingress for accessing the web console (path '/obk-console') and its API (on the same endpoint).
   - Creates an Oberkorn Authroizator to protect the access to the console.

 You have some more detaled documentation on the section [Web Console](/webconsole).